-In this 90-minute work, the Sanctuary of St. James by the Sea Episcopal Church in La Jolla will be transformed into a large-scale video and sound installation complete with projection surfaces and flexibility for our patrons to come and go as they please.
+In this 90-minute work for solo piano, the Sanctuary of St. James by the Sea Episcopal Church in La Jolla will be transformed into a large-scale video and sound installation gallery space.
 While the concept is centered around a zen-like simplicity, the production of such a dramatic staging in a large space is not.

-Brendan Nguyen is a pianist who displays uncommon versatility as a performer, artist and thinker.
+Brendan Nguyen is a pianist who displays uncommon versatility as a performer, artist, and producer.
 His bold programming style, infusion of technology and extravagantly produced concert concepts aim to explore new musical territory while casting a contemporary eye on the established canon.
-Presently, he is in close collaboration with mezzo-soprano Leslie Leytham and video artist Anna Chiaretta Lavatelli on a televised, large-scale multi-media show called Vanity Run Amok.
-He will also begin a tour with soprano Bonnie Lander with the hour-long song HARAWI by Olivier Messiaen.

 Jason Ponce is an award-winning intermedia artist, composer, and interactive arts researcher.
 He brings elements of design, engineering, and scientific inquiry to his creative work, which ranges from music, interactive sound and video installation, real-time sound and video processing, multi-channel audio spatialization, instrument-building, and performance.